Resonant cavity microphone

 On 1 December 1952, the FBI released

-a technical description of the device, along with photographs
+a technical description of it, along with photographs

 In his book Spycatcher ,